Builder takes tens of thousands in building deposits for work never carried out

 Splashing the Cash

-In May and June 2022, Mr. Saxby took over £30,000 in building deposits, his biggest heist to date.
-Monies were all paid into his wife's bank account.
+In May and June 2022, Mr. and Mrs. Saxby took over £30,000 in building deposits.
+Monies were all paid to Mrs. Jessica Saxby.
 Concerned victims made multiple attempts to contact her, all were ignored.
 On 3rd June 2022, the couple purchased a second car, a 'Fantom' Range Rover.
+Acquaintances of the couple reported that Mrs. Saxby had put herself on the waiting list for an £8,000 cosmetic surgery procedure known as a 'tummy tuck.'

 A short time later, Mr. Saxby told customers he was not in a position to carry out any building works and could not refund any of the £30,000 deposits he had taken in the preceding weeks.